How Japans Big Plans For A hydrogen Society Fell Flat - UrduPoint

 How Japan's Big Plans For A 'hydrogen Society' Fell Flat

-Tokyo, (UrduPoint / Pakistan Point News - 13th Apr, 2023 ) :It was once touted as a miracle solution to Japan's energy problems: creating a "hydrogen society" by sharply ramping up the use of the fuel for vehicles, industry and housing.
+Tokyo, (UrduPoint / Pakistan Point News - 15th Apr, 2023 ) :It was once touted as a miracle solution to Japan's energy problems: creating a "hydrogen society" by sharply ramping up use of the fuel for vehicles, industry and housing.

 But the country's plan to expand its hydrogen market and slash greenhouse emissions has suffered delays and criticism over the fuel's green credentials.

-As G7 climate ministers meet this weekend in the northern Japanese city of Sapporo, here are some key points about the strategy: In 2017, Japan became the first country to devise a national strategy for hydrogen power, aiming to drastically scale up its use by 2030.
+As G7 climate ministers meet in the northern Japanese city of Sapporo, here are some key points about the strategy: - Ambitious plans - In 2017, Japan became the first country to devise a national strategy for hydrogen power, aiming to drastically scale up its use by 2030.

 The colourless, odourless gas is an exciting prospect on paper.